 Grievance policies and procedures must be made publicly available such as on a website, student portal or in a student handbook.
 You should look at these in relation to your circumstances.
 If you are unsure, you can also contact your provider directly and ask them about their process.

-The management of individual complaints and disputes may vary depending on the issue and whether you are studying at a public or private university or higher education provider.
+The management of individual complaints and disputes may vary depending on the issue and whether you are studying at a public or private university or higher education provider and the individual provider’s grievance process.

 Most higher education providers have student advocacy services available to their students.
 These services are independent of the provider’s staff and are useful to help students understand academic and administrative processes.